EKibort/TeamCityFitnessePlugin/README.md

 ### Instalation

-copy Fitnesse.zip to plugins directory (for windows %USERPROFILE%\.BuildServer\plugins) and resart TeamCity server
+copy Fitnesse.zip to plugins directory (for windows %USERPROFILE%\.BuildServer\plugins) and restart TeamCity server

 ### Using